-The fieldwork was supervised by experienced personnel from our staff who located the boreholes, directed the drilling operations, logged the boreholes and samples, directed the in situ testing, and took custody of the soil samples retrieved.
+The fieldwork was supervised by experienced personnel from our staff who located the boreholes and test pits, directed the drilling and excavating operations, logged the boreholes and samples, directed the in situ testing, and took custody of the soil samples retrieved.

-On completion of the drilling operations, samples of the soils encountered in the boreholes were transported to our laboratory for examination by the project engineer.
-The borehole locations were marked in the field, and subsequently surveyed by Golder personnel.
+On completion of the drilling operations, samples of the soils encountered in the boreholes were transported to our laboratory for examination by the project engineer and for laboratory testing.
+The laboratory testing included natural water content determinations, Atterberg limit testing, and grain size distribution testing.

+The borehole and test pit locations were marked in the field, and subsequently surveyed by Golder personnel.
 The position and ground surface elevation at each borehole location were determined using a Trimble R8 GPS survey unit.
 The elevations are referenced to Geodetic datum.